-The polish is amazing.
-The only issue is that if they contract any issues, like scuffs and scratches, it’s hard to repair them.
+Its glossy finish is amazing.
+The only issue is if they contract any issues like scuffs and scratches, it’s hard to repair them.
 There’s no way that you can sand them and redo the lacquer.
-The seal is final and even if the primary use of lacquer has a no-scratch a no-wear surface, this can only last so long, especially in high-foot-traffic environments.
+The seal is final and even if the primary use of lacquer has a no-scratch and a no-wear surface, this can only last so long, especially in high-foot-traffic areas.

-Finally, oil-treated boards are increasing in popularity because of their convenience.
+Finally, oil-treated boards are increasing in popularity because of the convenience they give.
 This type of engineered wood flooring is great since they require little pre-treatment.
 What’s more, they come with a certain amount of protection between untreated and lacquered floors.

-If you want a quality product, get in touch with the leading solid wood flooring specialists before making your purchase no other than iFlooring.
+If you want a quality product, get in touch with the leading solid wood flooring specialists before making your purchase – visit iFlooring.